The Best Triple Chocolate Chip Cookies

 Today is the beginning of (Inter)national Cookie Month.
 I’ve collaborated with 9 other bloggers to bring you a special cookie recipe every week of October.
 Each week we’ve chosen a theme to focus our cookie innovation on.
 You’ll be delighted with these new recipes – some innovative twists on old classics and some entirely new offerings.
 They are concocted to inspire you in your scratch baking before the holiday season is in full swing.
-We’re hoping that you find a few recipes to try right away and a many more to pin for later.
+We’re hoping that you find a few recipes to try right away and many more to pin for later.

 There’s a Pinterest board to help you find every recipe and our cookie baking tips, for later.
 Be sure to follow it so that you don’t miss a single recipe.

-I love Bob’s Red Mill for hard to find baking ingredients like gluten free flours, vital wheat gluten, and organic grains.
+I love Bob’s Red Mill for hard-to-find baking ingredients like gluten-free flours, vital wheat gluten, and organic grains.
 I used Bob’s Red Mill ingredients in much of my baking because I love the quality and dependability of their products as well as their company ethics.
 So I was very pleased to be offered a bag of Bob’s Red Mill unbleached organic all-purpose flour to use in my cookie baking this month.
 This is my first time trying this product and I really liked the results.
 Bob’s Red Mill Organic Unbl White Flour, 5-Pound (Pack of 4)

-Last week I visited Whistler, BC. and had a rare chance to shop at the Roger’s Chocolate shop.
-Roger’s Chocolates is a chocolatier from Victoria, BC, with a 100+ year tradition making quality chocolates.
+Last week I visited Whistler, BC and had a rare chance to shop at the Roger’s Chocolate shop.
+Roger’s Chocolates is a chocolatier from Victoria, BC, with a 100+ year tradition of making quality chocolates.
 I picked up a couple of bricks of baking chocolate — both dark and white chocolate — to play with during National Cookie Month.
 This Triple Chocolate cookie features a final dip in melted white chocolate.
 Don’t use the white chocolate wafers for this final dipping.
-You can buy Roger’s White Baking chocolate online or find a swiss baking chocolate at your local quality baking supply store.
+You can buy Roger’s White Baking chocolate online or find swiss baking chocolate at your local quality baking supply store.
 The white confectionery wafers are not high enough in cocoa butter for this purpose.